-The retina is a thin layer of light-sensitive very specialized brain tissue located in the back of the eye.
-Its main function is transforming light rays into electrical signals so you can see.
+The retina is a thin layer of specialized, light-sensitive brain tissue located in the back of the eye.
+Its main function is to transform light rays into electrical signals so you can see.
 There are several eye conditions that can impact the retina and, hence, affect your vision.
-We will explain the importance of the retina, which disorders and diseases to be familiar with, and how various procedures and surgeries can treat these conditions.
+In this blog, we will explain the importance of the retina, common retinal disorders and diseases, and how various procedures and surgeries are utilized to treat these conditions.

 Light hits the retina whenever it passes through the eye.
 From there, cells called photoreceptors in the retina convert light rays into electrical signals that travel through the optic nerve to the brain.
 The brain translates these signals and interprets them into the images you see.